 Do you remember a film from 2010 called SKYLINE?
 If you’re like most people in North America you probably don’t, or like me have a very poor opinion of it.
 However, the film did well in much of the rest of the world and a sequel was announced.
 Now seven years later it’s here. and writer/director Liam O’Donnell (co-writer of the original) has delivered a sequel, Beyond Skyline.
 Or as O’Donnell calls it a “sidequel” as it takes place at the same time as the original, that is everything a sci-fi action film should be.

-LA cop Mark Corley (Frank Grillo, HELL ON THE BORDER, DEMONIC) has a hard time dealing with the death of his wife.
+LA cop Mark Corley (Frank Grillo, HELL ON THE BORDER, BOSS LEVEL) has a hard time dealing with the death of his wife.
 Currently, he’s on leave and trying to curb his drinking.
 That and control his son Trent (Jonny Weston JOHN DIES AT THE END )who’s dealing with his grief by constantly getting into fights.

 They’re on their way back from picking Trent up at the police station yet again when aliens attack LA.
 Captured by the aliens and fighting to find his son, Mark ends up bringing the ship down in Laos.
 There he and the survivors meet up with drug runners/resistance fighters led by

 BEYOND SKYLINE is a wild, frantic ride that kicks into gear in the first act and just never stops after that.
 There are fights on the ground in LA, fights on board the ship and fights among ancient temples in Laos.
 There’s scenes of mass destruction and one on one bloodshed.
 All manner of human and alien weapons plus hand to hand combat are constantly on display.
 Hell, there’s even a battle between two mechs as part of the film’s climactic battle.